SEND self-evaluation framework

-We are confident that children and young people achieve well academically in Bucks in comparison to national averages, however identifying appropriate school places can be challenging.
-An area of focus within our improvement plan, is to develop robust processes for securing places for Children Looked After (CLA) particularly those placed out of area.
+We are confident that children and young people achieve well academically in Bucks in comparison to national averages, however, identifying appropriate school places can be challenging.
+An area of focus within our improvement plan is to develop robust processes for securing places for Children Looked After (CLA) particularly those placed out of the area.
 The oversight of our Virtual School mitigates this in the short term.

-The CCG, GPs and the DCO have been working hard to increase the number of patients on the Learning Disability Register within GP Practices.
-132 new CYP aged 0-25 were added within the last tear with 35 of these being under 14.
+The CCG, GPs, and the DCO have been working hard to increase the number of patients on the Learning Disability Register within GP Practices.
+132 new CYP aged 0 to 25 were added within the last tear with 35 of these being under 14.
 This LD Health Assessment forms an important part of PfA for health for young people with a Learning Disability and ensures that they have the opportunity to express any health concerns and have routine tests completed.
-Continuing Care and CAMHS have transition pathways into the adult services.
+Continuing Care and CAMHS have transition pathways into adult services.

-We are continuing work to reduce the participation gap between young people aged 16-17 with SEND and their peers and to reduce the rate of young people with SEND who are Not in Education, Employment or Training (NEET) or whose activity is not known.
+We are continuing work to reduce the participation gap between young people aged 16 to 17 with SEND and their peers and to reduce the rate of young people with SEND who are Not in Education, Employment, or Training (NEET) or whose activity is not known.
 This work is unpinned by a NEET support Offer, that is targeted depending on need.